jmerle/quantconnect-intellij-plugin/README.md

 Outside the scope of this projects are some things which are better suited for the web interface:
 - Anything to do with live trading
-- Creating new projects
-- Creating new libraries
 - Viewing backtests